-Back in 2012 I created my own small piece of the internet on Blogger.
-I knew I wanted to share my thoughts and opinions, but there was a big question I had to answer first.
+Back in 2012 I created a blog on Blogger.
+It was simple enough to get a piece of internet to share my thoughts and opinions.
+But there was a big question to answer first.

 I was fifteen or so and at my best mate’s house, which means I was likely playing Resident Evil or Metal Gear Solid.
 My friend’s Dad, John, was a little worse for wear.
 He wandered into the living room, looked me up and down, and called me “Super Duper Chrissy Cooper”.

 Friends, family, even the rota at my first full-time job.
 The nickname’s silliness and simplicity meant that five years later I was still regularly called ‘Super Duper’.
 So with the name firmly entrenched…I had it tattooed on my leg!
-The itch to have a tattoo was scratched, with a small piece, easily hidden, that meant something.
 Granted, it could easily be mistake for ‘San Diego Comic Con’, or ‘Southampton District County Council’, but it’s mine.

 Sadly, ‘SDCC’ took on a deeper level of meaning in 2008, when John passed away.
 It will always be a funny name, but John was like a second father to me.
-I often forget I’ve got a tattoo, but whenever it catches me eye I’m reminded of a man gone too soon.
+When the tattoo catches me eye I’m reminded of a man gone too soon.
 A man that knew, despite our protestations, that we had borrowed a Ford Fiesta he’d purchased and answered our own question of ‘what happens when you’re driving forwards and jam the car into reverse?’*.

-Super Duper is important to me, and really is the most meaningful praise I can give something.
+So Super Duper is important to me, and in many ways is the most meaningful praise I can give.

 So when it came to a name for the site?
 I wanted to talk about stuff, and the best of it is Super Duper.
 Super Duper Stuff.